About the Youth Employment and Training Programme (YETP)

 Trainees must submit application for training allowance to your case management service provider within 1 month upon course completion.
 When submitting applications for training allowance, trainees must log-in YETP online system and verify if the attendance information is correct, submit a completed and duly signed form of “Application for Training Allowance” and present Hong Kong Identity Card and trainee card for verification.

-If you have any questions with respect to your attendance record shown on the online system, or such information is still not available 10 days after the course completion date, you should approach the service provider organising the training course for enquiry.
+If you have any questions with respect to your attendance record shown on the online system, or such information is still not available 14 days after the course completion date, depending on the type of the course, you should approach the service provider organising the training course of YETP or the Programme Office for enquiry.

 What are the criteria for issuing Certificate of Accomplishment?